 Provided are details about some of the historic sites that you will find in Selma.

 Julian Smith, a businessman and surveyor in Selma, built Ashford from 1899-1903.
 This two-and-one-half story Neo-Classical designed house is constructed of brick with rough-cut stone.
-Twenty-nine white columns surround the home on the outside and seven …learn more
+Thirty white columns surround the home on the outside and seven colu …learn more

 Built by Dr. John A. McKinnon circa 1880, this house takes its name from the Berry family who was a longtime resident.
 The grillwork on this house is exceptional and was made in Selma’s foundry.
 The pioneering female photographer, Frances Benjamin John …learn more

 This small cottage sits on the edge of a bluff above the Alabama River on Water Avenue in downtown Selma.
 It is located next to the historic St. James Hotel.
-The Bridgetender’s House is a contributing property to the Water Avenue Historic District that …learn more
+The Bridge Tender’s House is a contributing property to the Water Avenue Historic District tha …learn more

-Brown Chapel AME Church, with its imposing twin towers and Romanesque Revival styling, was built in 1908 by black builder, A.J.
+Brown Chapel AME Church, with its imposing twin towers and Romanesque Revival styling, was built in 1908 by black builder – of whom little is known – A.J.
 Farley.
-This church and its congregation played a major role in the events that led to the adoption of the Voting Rights Act …learn more
+This church and its congregation played a major role in the events that led to the adopti …learn more

 This neo-classic mansion was built in 1898.
 This home was visited frequently by F. Scott & Zelda Fitzgerald (Fitzgerald authored “The Great Gatsby” among other American classics).
 In 1983, the third floor burned while being restored.
 Since then, i …learn more